Guide to the Collection

 In 1925, the South Congregational Church merged with the First Church of Boston.
 The merger came about as a result of the changing conditions in the Back Bay and would aid the two congregations to greatly strengthen their position and largely increase their influence and usefulness.
 Rev. Edward Cummings was made minister emeritus after the consolidation.

 The merger precipitated the sale of the property at Newbury and Exeter Streets.
 The building was sold for approximately $130,000, and the proceeds applied first to the expense of refitting the First Church.
 The balance was placed in the hands of the Edward Everett Hale Fund for maintenance of the Edward Everett Hale Memorial built in the basement of the First Church building.

 The South Congregational Society was officially dissolved on 13 May 1929.

 Memorials of the History for Half a Century of South Congregational Church, Boston (Boston: Rand, Abery & Company, 1878).

-The records of the South Congregational Society are housed in 18 cased volumes, 3 boxes, and 1 extra tall volume, and document the history of the Society from 1828 to 1929, when it was officially dissolved.
+The records of the South Congregational Society are housed in 18 cased volumes, 3 document boxes, and 1 extra-tall volume.
+They document the history of the Society from 1828 to 1929, when it was officially dissolved.
 The collection has been divided into nine series: Church records; Standing Committee records; church financial and property records; Board of Charities records; Sunday School records; Hale Club Records; Memorials; Scrapbooks; and Edward Everett Hale papers.

-The bulk of the records are bound and contain records of baptisms, marriages, and funerals; financial and property records; warrants, votes and minutes.
+The bulk of the records are bound and contain records of baptisms, marriages, and funerals; financial and property records; and warrants, votes, and minutes.
 Early in the church's history, baptism, marriage, and funeral records were kept in a single volume with other general church records.